cranjesh/images-test/TheSoldiersLegacy.md

-# The Soldier's Final Legacy
+# The Soldier's Legacy

 *A Sherlock Holmes Story Narrated by Dr. John Watson*

 ## Table of Contents
 1. First Steps into Mystery
 2. Family Secrets
-3. Dark Corners of the Manor
+3. Hidden Truths
-4. Hidden Truths
+4. A Web of Lies
-5. A Web of Lies
+5. Setting the Trap
-6. Setting the Trap
+6. A Soldier's Honour
-7. The Final Game
+7. A Colonel's Shadow
-8. A Soldier's Honor
+8: The Final Game
 9. The Confrontation
 10. Justice Served
 11. Legacy